buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Requirements:** Create Magic Items 3, Plane Shift; **Rarity:** Very Rare

 while wearing this **amulet**, you can use an action to name a location that you are familiar with on another plane of existence.
 Then make a DC 15 Intelligence check.
 On a successful check, you cast the Plane Shift spell.
-On a failure, you and each creature and object within 15 feet of you travel to a random destination.
+On a failure, you and each creature and object within 5 m of you travel to a random destination.
 Roll a d100.
 On a 1-60, you travel to a random location on the plane you named.
 On a 61-100, you travel to a randomly determined plane of existence.

 ### Weapon Bane